devlegend524/Poolsea-Security-Audit-Report/SecurityAuditReport.md

 Design Low Version 1 Risk Accepted

 The order in which the Transfer and TransferShares events are emitted is inconsistent.
-In the transferShares function in StETH, the TransferShares event is emitted first.
+In the transferShares function in stPLS, the TransferShares event is emitted first.
 In all other cases, Transfer is emitted first.

 Note also that these events are always emitted after calling the \_transferShares function.
 To avoid